Deimos-1: History

+by GEOSAT, the satellite was renamed GEOSAT-1.

 Optical instrument

 The satellite has an expected lifetime of five years.
 It carries a multi-spectral imager with a resolution of 22 m and 600 km of swath, operating in green, red and near infrared spectra.

 Advantages

 These optical satellite images open new perspectives to users of this satellite for the development of services & applications in various markets such as Maritime, Agriculture, Environment or Forestry.